AndrewEllis93/Print-Tuning-Guide/articles/build_surface_adhesion.md

         - It lasts a long time between applications.
         - It releases when cooled.

+## Smooth PEI

+- **Scuff it up** with a [:page_facing_up:kitchen scouring pad](https://www.scotch-brite.com/3M/en_US/scotch-brite/tools/~/Scotch-Brite-Heavy-Duty-Scour-Pad/?N=4337+3294529207+3294631680&rt=rud).

+    - ~800-1000 grit sandpaper, or even the scrubby side of a fresh sponge may also work.
+    - **This helps immensely**, much like how you would scuff/sand a surface before painting or gluing something to it.
+    - You can refresh the surface this way on occasion, just remember to wash it again afterwards.

+## Textured PEI

+- Textured PEI often needs a little more squish than smooth PEI.
+This pushes the filament into the voids.

+## P.S.
-- As a **very last resort**, you can try refreshing the surface with acetone.
-Keep in mind, however that this weakens PEI over time, and I heave heard cases of it **destroying** certain surfaces (mainly certain brands of textured sheets). **Only try this if it's going in the trash otherwise.**
+As a **very last resort**, you can try refreshing the surface with acetone.

+Keep in mind, however that
+ - :warning:This weakens PEI over time
+ - :warning:It can **destroy** certain surfaces (mainly certain brands of textured sheets).

+ **Only try this if it's going in the trash otherwise.**